Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus

 \section{Abstract}

-Blockchain technology has sparked renewed interest in planetary-scale Byzantine fault-tolerant (BFT) state machine replication (SMR).
-While recent works have mainly focused on improving the scalability and throughput of these protocols, few have addressed latency.
-We present \ourProtocol, a novel transformation for optimizing the latency of quorum-based BFT consensus protocols. \ourProtocol{} uses an adaptive resilience threshold that enables faster transaction ordering when the system contains few faulty replicas.
-Our construction exploits \emph{adaptive weighted replication} to automatically assign high voting power to the fastest replicas, forming small quorums that significantly speed up consensus.
-Even when using such quorums with a smaller resilience threshold, \ourProtocol{} still satisfies the standard SMR safety and liveness guarantees with optimal resilience, thanks to the judicious integration of \emph{abortable SMR} and \emph{BFT forensics} techniques.
-Our experiments with tens of replicas spread in all continents show that \ourProtocol{} can order transactions with finality in less than $0.4$s, half the time of a PBFT-like protocol (with optimal consensus latency) in the same network, and matching the latency of this protocol running on the theoretically best possible internet links (transmitting at $67\%$ of the speed of light).
+Blockchain technology sparked renewed interest in planetary-scale Byzantine fault-tolerant (BFT) state machine replication (SMR).
+While recent works predominantly focused on improving the scalability and throughput of these protocols, few of them addressed latency.
+We present \ourProtocol{}, a novel transformation to autonomously optimize the latency of quorum-based BFT consensus. \ourProtocol{} employs a dual resilience threshold that enables faster transaction ordering when the system contains few faulty replicas. \ourProtocol{} allows forming \textit{compact quorums} that substantially accelerate consensus using a smaller resilience threshold.
+Nevertheless, \ourProtocol{} upholds standard SMR safety and liveness guarantees with optimal resilience, thanks to its judicious use of a dual operation mode and BFT forensics techniques.
+Our experiments spread tens of replicas across continents and reveal that \ourProtocol{} can order transactions with finality in less than $0.4$s, half the time of a PBFT-like protocol (optimal in terms of number of communication steps and resilience) in the same network.
+Furthermore, \ourProtocol{} matches the latency of running its base protocol on theoretically optimal internet links (transmitting at $67\%$ of the speed of light).